gachon-CCLab/gachon-CCLab.github.io/docs/Mobile.md

 Step 1.

-Implementing Flutter Method Channel to use on-device training in the Flutter environment(from this step we use FlowerFlutter as what we are doing)
+Implementing Flutter Method Channel to use on-device training in the Flutter environment(from this step we use FedOps Flutter as what we are doing)

 Step 2.

-Adding existing on-device inference functionality to FlowerFlutter
+Adding existing on-device inference functionality to FedOps lutter

 Step 3.

-Adding gRPC methods as default connection methods to FlowerFlutter
+Adding gRPC methods as default connection methods to FedOps Flutter

 Step 4.